Gaucher

 A bone marrow biopsy or smear can detect Gaucher cells, but it is not recommended as a diagnostic tool, as it is not differential.
 Furthermore, it is an invasive procedure, and there is a risk of complications.1–3

-Some states (including Missouri, New York, and Illinois) currently offer genetic testing to screen newborns for Gaucher disease (GD), with further states currently considering implementation of this testing.4 Check the current status of newborn screening for GD in your state in case your patients have questions or need guidance in this area.
+Some states (including Missouri, New York, Illinois, and Tennessee) currently offer genetic testing to screen newborns for Gaucher disease (GD), with further states currently considering implementation of this testing.4 Check the current status of newborn screening for GD in your state in case your patients have questions or need guidance in this area.

 Testing